ligato/docs/docs/user-guide/concepts.md

 The second step means that the interface `if1` was removed from the bridge domain prior to its removal in the last step of the transaction.

 The ordering and caching of the configuration described in this section is performed by the KVScheduler plugin.
-For more information on how this works, please refer to the discussion of the [KVScheduler][kvs].
+For more information on how this works, please refer to the discussion of the [KVScheduler][KVs].

 ## VPP Multi-Version Support